 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Gallery Books on April 16, 2013 in paperback and has 345 pages.
+This erotic romance is a paperback edition that was published by Gallery Books on April 16, 2013 and has 345 pages.

 Second in the Beautiful Bastard erotic romance series.
 The couple focus is on Sara Dillon and Max Stella, and the series has moved to New York City.

 It’s another fun story from Lauren, although it’s not as dominating as Beautiful Bastard, 1.
 I love that Sara had the guts to step outside her comfort zone and then to leave Max hanging.
 It’s such a switch from the usual in which the man does the slam-bang-thank you before he heads out the door, LOL.
 And she continues this out-the-door routine in the deal she makes with Max.
 One that drives him mad.